Normal Families of Bicomplex Holomorphic Functions: Foundation of Bicomplex Dynamics: Fatou and Julia Sets for Polynomials

 \section{Foundation of Bicomplex Dynamics: Fatou and Julia Sets for Polynomials}

-We conclude this article with the following general definition of \textbf{Fatou} and \textbf{Julia} sets for bicomplex polynomials. \begin{definition} Let $P(\zeta)$ be a bicomplex polynomials.
+We conclude this article with the following general definition of \textbf{Fatou} and \textbf{Julia} sets for bicomplex polynomials. \begin{definition} Let $P(\zeta)$ be a bicomplex polynomial.
 We define the bicomplex Julia set for $P$ as

 and the bicomplex Fatou (or stable) set as

 \end{definition}